Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 \subsection{Reading/Formating the contents of \textit{<filename>\_check.data} file}

-When the repair process is initiated, memory allocation as well as repair object (\textit{RepairObj}) preparation begins.
+When the repair process is initiated, memory allocation, and repair object (\textit{RepairObj}) preparation, begins.
 The main repair engine shall look for \textit{<filename>\_check.data} under $/Coding$ directory.
 If it finds one and if the metadata is appropriately formatted (after a successful format check), it will read-in the metadata and format the check \# 2 and check \# 3 equations for the preparation of \textit{RepairObj}.
 A bulk read kernel call is performed and all the content is transferred to memory (inside the buffer pointed by $content2read$).
-Since Founsure's decoding, repair and update operations are solely based on BP algorithm, it sequentially searches only one unknown over the available local sets in a loop.
-In order to reduce the computation and bandwidth, it is essential that repair/decode process use small size check \# 3 equations first so that we do not have to run though the end of the loop to complete the overall repair process.
+Since Founsure's decoding, repair, and update operations are solely based on the BP algorithm, it sequentially searches only one unknown over the available local sets in a loop.
+To reduce the computation and bandwidth, the repair/decode process must use small size check \# 3 equations first so that we do not have to run through the end of the loop to complete the overall repair process.
 Founsure implementation extracts check \# 3 equations from the buffer ($content2read$) using the standard $qsort(.)$ function and then fills in the appropriate fields of \textit{RepairObj}.
 The ordering can be enabled or disabled for check \# 2 and \# 3 equations using parameters ORDER\_CHECK\_2 and ORDER\_CHECK\_3 in "parameter.h" file.